MatthiasKebede/data-harvester/README.md

 # Data Harvester
 A Python application designed to fetch and process data from APIs.
-It currently uses the `requests` library for HTTP operations and `tablib` for data export to CSV, with plans to migrate to `httpx` and `pandas` respectively.
-See [this report](./temp_report.md) for WIP migration details.
+It currently uses the `requests` library for HTTP operations and `tablib` for data handling + export to CSV, with plans to migrate to `httpx` and `pandas` respectively.

-## Features
-- Fetch data from multiple API endpoints using HTTP GET and POST requests
-- Analyze user engagement and post statistics with CSV data exports
-- Generate dashboards combining data fetching, analysis, and export

 ## Project Structure
 ```